State Personal Income: First Quarter 2016

-State personal income grew 0.9 percent on average in the second quarter of 2015, after growing 0.8 percent in the first quarter, according to estimates released today by the U.S. Bureau of Economic Analysis.
-Personal income grew in every state except Oklahoma in the second quarter.
-In the first quarter, personal income grew in 34 states.
-Second-quarter personal income growth rates ranged from zero in Oklahoma to 1.5 percent in the state of Washington.
+State personal income grew 1.0 percent on average in the first quarter of 2016, the same pace as in the fourth quarter of 2015, according to estimates released today by the U.S. Bureau of Economic Analysis.
+Personal income grew in every state except Wyoming and North Dakota with first-quarter personal income growth rates ranging from -1.3 percent in North Dakota to 1.5 percent in Washington (table 1).

 Personal income is measured before the deduction of personal income taxes and other personal taxes and is reported in current dollars (no adjustment is made for price changes).